axionbuster/winasyncsocket/README.md

 ### Windows Users

 When using this package on Windows, you must compile your program with the GHC option `-with-rtsopts=--io-manager=native`.
 Without this option, socket operations may stall indefinitely.
-Add this to your project's GHC options:

 ## Compatibility Note